steel/karma-sprockets-mincer/README.md

 }
 ```

-This will run grab the path of the bundled gem by running `bundle show` and add them with the specified paths to Sprockets/Mincer.
+This will run grab the path of the bundled gem by running `bundle info --path` and add them with the specified paths to Sprockets/Mincer.

 ### Additional Mincer engines